ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Access your Cluster

-  - When the script finishes the work, login to Ambari Web UI by opening http://{YOUR_IP}:8080 and log in with **admin/StrongPassword**
+  - Login to Ambari Web UI by opening http://{YOUR_IP}:8080 and log in with **admin/StrongPassword**
-  - Open the different UIs and check that all services are running and are healthy (NiFi, NiFi Registry, SR, SAM, etc)
+  - From Ambari, navigate to the different service, check that all services are running and are healthy and try to access to their UI from the right panel (NiFi, NiFi Registry, SR, SAM, etc)
   - Connect to the MySQL DB using bash or tools like MySQLWorkbench.
 A workshop DB has been created for the lab.
 You have also two users:
     - **root/StrongPassword** usable from localhost only
     - **workshop/StrongPassword** usable from remote and has full privileges on the workshop DB